 * The Ttrustees will also expect to monitor and, wherever possible, to visit the projects they help to fund.

-* The Trustees will also expect to receive reports, twice annually, with information on funded projects.
+* The Trustees will also expect to receive reports, at least twice annually, with information on funded projects.

 * The Trustee meet several times a year, but S.A.E applications may be submitted BY POST ONLY at any time.